kulliyetuneva/website/_posts/2019-01-19-markup-example.md

 ---
 layout: post
-title:  "Markdown Example"
+title: Markdown Example
+date: 2021-04-20T19:05:02.650Z
-author: jane
+author: kulliyetuneva
-categories: [ Jekyll, tutorial ]
+categories:
+  - Jekyll
+  - tutorial
+tags:
+  - featured
 image: /assets/images/6.jpg
-tags: featured
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 Something.